 A dental laser is an instrument that produces a very narrow, intense beam of energy in the form of light.
 When our laser light comes in contact with the soft tissue in your mouth, it causes a reaction.
 The light that is generated by the laser can remove or shape soft tissue.

 Indeed, lasers have been applied in dentistry for decades.
-Lasers works extremely well as a safe and effective treatment for a wide array of dental procedures and are often used along with other dental instruments.
+Lasers work extremely well as a safe and effective treatment for a wide array of dental procedures and are often used along with other dental instruments.

 Some examples of how dental lasers are used:

 – applied to canker or cold sores it can decrease their discomfort.

 – remove soft tissue that limits proper movement in the mouth.